-Last week I shared that the three parts of publishing a book were writing it, producing it, and marketing it.
-Each of these aspects has a creative element and a business element, which must be balanced, kept in a respectable tension.
+Last week I shared that the three parts of publishing a book we’re writing it, producing it, and marketing it.
+Each of these aspects has a creative element and a business element.
+Balance the pure artist and the pure entrepreneur in a respectable tension.

-The pure businessperson says, “I will only do things that will make money, the more the better.
+The pure entrepreneur says, “I will only do things that will make money, the more the better.
 I’ll follow trends and jump on any bandwagon moving in the right direction.”
-The pure businessperson may put food on the table, but will sacrifice his soul in the process; her writing will have no heart.
+The pure entrepreneur may put food on the table, but he will sacrifice his soul in the process, and her writing will have no heart.

 - Writing the book is where the artist flourishes, yet the entrepreneur cannot be excluded from this phase.
 The art of organizing words must be guided by a knowledge of what is able to be reproduced and of potential interest to the buying public.

-- Producing the book has a creative element, but it is directed by the entrepreneur.
+- Producing the book has a creative element, but the entrepreneur should direct it.
 Yet the entrepreneur must not remove the artist at the risk of producing a bland, boring book.

 Publishing a book requires we be an artist and an entrepreneur, embracing both and ignoring neither.
 May your artist side hear your entrepreneur’s voice, and may your entrepreneur side listen to your artist’s heart.
 That’s how to publish a book.